-Private Fostering Family Care (informal) Family and Friends foster care Unrelated foster care Child Arrangement Order (CAO) Special Guardianship Order (SGO) Adoption Parental Responsibility Birth parent(s) retain parental responsibility Birth parent(s) retain parental responsibility, but the carer(s) may do what is reasonable to safeguard the child or promote their welfare If the child is accommod 20 of the Children Actor family retains parental of the child is subject to emergency protection, parental responsibility a extent to which it may 1989, then the birth responsibility. o a care order or the local authority has The parents and the holder of the child arrangement order share parental responsibility.
+Private Fostering Family Care (informal) Connected person foster care Unrelated foster care Child Arrangement Order (CAO) Special Guardianship Order (SGO) Adoption Parental Responsibility Birth parent(s) retain parental responsibility.
+Birth parent(s) retain parental responsibility, but the carer(s) may do what is reasonable to safeguard the child or promote their welfare.
+If the child is accorunder Section 20 of Children Act 1989, the birth family retaparental responsibility the child is subjected or emergency the local authority is responsibility and of the extent to which be exercised by other than the child is accordance. of the then ains ility. ct to a care y protection, has parental determines it may The parents and the holder of the child arrangement order share parental responsibility.
 Parents and anyone else with parental responsibility (such as the LA) share parental responsibility with the Special Guardian.
-The Special Guardian may exercise parental responsibility to the exclusion of all others with PR (apart from another Special Guardian) except when changing a child's name and taking them outside of the county for more than 3 months.
+The Special Guardian may exercise parental responsibility to the exclusion of all others with PR (apart from another Special Guardian) except when changing a child's name and taking them outside of the county for more than 3 months which requires either consent of all those with parental responsibility or leave of the court.
 Parental Responsibility entirely transfers to the adopters.
 Approval Basis The parents are responsible for reporting the arrangement to the LA, and the LA will assess the arrangement.
 The carer is not 'approved' as a local authority foster carer.
 The LA may prohibit the arrangement if it is assessed as unsuitable.
-This is an informal arrangement and there is no approval process Carers will be approved foster carers in accorda Fostering Services Reg Relatives, friends or co can be temporarily apprassessment of the according adults in the hous of 16 weeks pending full ance with the gulations.
-Innected persons proved following an ommodation and sehold for a maximum Appointed by court following application.
-Appointed by court following application.
+This is an informal arrangement and there is no approval process.
+Carers will be appropriate to a maximum of a pending full appropriate to a pending full appropriate to a pending full appropriate to a maximum of a pending full appropriate to a maximum of a pending full appropriate to a pending full appropriate er carers in the Fostering ons. or so can broved of sment on the second of the second Appointed by court.
+Appointed by court.
 LA must investigate the matter and prepare a report for the court dealing with the suitability of the applicant to be a Special Guardian.
-Regional adoption Agency assess and approves prospective adopters, court makes the order regarding specific child.
+Regional adoption Agency assess and approves prospective adopters, court makes the adoption order regarding specific child.
 If the child is not looked after, then notice of the intent to adopt must be given to the LA who then carry out an assessment/report for the court.